 How many assessments are there in the CILEX Professional Qualification?

-Each module has one assessment, with the exception of the Professional Skills modules at Foundation and Advanced stages, which have two.
+Each module has one assessment, except the Foundation Professional Skills module Advanced Professional Skills module which have two.
 This means that a trainee completing the whole of CPQ will sit 14 assessments, as well as completing the two Ethics & Professional Responsibility e-learning modules and Professional Experience at each CPQ stage.

 How many assessment opportunities will there be annually?